 (2) Additional or Amended Disclosures.
 The duty of disclosure prescribed in Rule 26.1(a) is a continuing duty, and each party must serve additional or amended disclosures when new or additional information is discovered or revealed.
 A party must serve such additional or amended disclosures in a timely manner, but in no event more than 30 days after the information is revealed to or discovered by the disclosing party.
 If a party obtains or discovers information that it knows or reasonably should know is relevant to a hearing or deposition scheduled to occur in less than 30 days, the party must disclose such information reasonably in advance of the hearing or deposition.
 If the information is disclosed in a written discovery response or a deposition in a manner that reasonably informs all parties of the information, the information need not be presented in a supplemental disclosure statement.
 A party seeking to use information that it first disclosed later than the deadline set in a Scheduling Order or Case Management Order—or in the absence of such a deadline, later than 60 days before trial—must obtain leave of court to extend the time for disclosure as provided in Rule 37(c)(4) or (5).

+(3) Explanation For Not Previously Disclosing Information.
+In each supplemental or amended disclosure, the party must state why the additional or correct information was not previously provided.

-(e) Signature Under Oath.
+(g) Signature Under Oath.
 Each disclosure must be in writing and signed under oath by the disclosing party.

-(f) Claims of Privilege or Protection of Work-Product Materials.
+(h) Claims of Privilege or Protection of Work-Product Materials.

 (1) Information Withheld.
 When a party withholds information, a document, or electronically stored information from disclosure on a claim that it is privileged or subject to protection as work product, the party must promptly comply with Rule 26(b)(6)(A).